criminaljusticehub/migration-sprint-board/README.md

 To get started with the Criminal Justice Hub Sprint Board, please follow these steps:

-1. **Familiarize Yourself with Our Workflow**: Review our `CONTRIBUTING.md` file to understand how we manage our sprints and contribute to the project.
+1. **Familiarise Yourself with Our Workflow**: Review our `CONTRIBUTING.md` file to understand how we manage our sprints and contribute to the project.
 2. **Set Up Your Environment**: If you're a developer, check out the `SETUP.md` for instructions on setting up your local development environment.
 3. **Dive into the Backlog**: Take a look at the `/backlog` directory to see what items are queued up for future sprints.
 4. **Join the Conversation**: Access our communication channels listed in `COMMUNICATION.md` to start engaging with the team.